vllm-project/llm-compressor/docs/conceptual_guides/inference_acceleration.md

 # Inference Acceleration with Quantization

-Broadly speaking, there are two "types" of quantization, weight of which can accelerate inference:
+There are two "types" of quantization, each of which can accelerate inference:
 * Weight-Only Quantization
 * Weight and Activation Quantization